Sam Mills: NFL career statistics

+Regular season

 Post-playing career

 Mills played 12 seasons in the NFL and recorded 1,319 tackles, 20.5 sacks, 11 interceptions and four touchdowns while starting 173 of 181 games.
 Mills was named to the NFL All-Pro team three times, in 1991, 1992, and 1996.
 He was elected to the Louisiana Sports Hall of Fame (2001), the Greater New Orleans Sports Hall of Fame (2002), the Sports Hall of Fame of New Jersey (2003) and the New Orleans Saints Hall of Fame (1998).
 After retiring from play, Mills was inducted into the Carolina Panthers Hall of Honor (1998).
 He became a defensive coaching assistant for the Panthers in 1998, before being promoted to linebackers coach in 1999.

 Cancer and death

 In August 2003, Mills was diagnosed with intestinal cancer.
 Though he was told he had only a few months to live, he was treated with chemotherapy and radiation and continued to coach.
 He was an inspirational force in the Panthers’ post-season run to Super Bowl XXXVIII.
 His plea to "keep pounding" in an emotional speech before the Panthers' victory over the Dallas Cowboys later became the name of a fund to sponsor cancer research programs and an official team slogan.
 He continued to coach the team until his death from cancer complications on April 18, 2005.